Skylight Cave is hands down one of the coolest caves in Oregon! It has a unique skylight feature and is a bit of an adventure to find and explore.

 Skylight Cave is about an hour Northwest of Bend, Oregon.

-You’ll take the road north out of Bend, ride through Sister and head west on McKenzie Highway until you need to turn off on to a dirt road.
+You’ll take the road north out of Bend, ride through Sisters and head west on McKenzie Highway until you need to turn off on to a dirt road.
 Take the dirt road for a few miles until it gets a bit rough, it should be pretty obvious where to park once you’re there.
 You’ll be close enough to walk the rest of the way.

 The Google marking is of the actual cave (not parking) and is correct, but once you’re walking towards the cave, you’ll really need to use your eyes.
 Eventually, you’ll spot the sign on the right telling you a bit about the cave.
 The entrance to Skylight Cave is just behind the sign.